powerjg/learning_gem5/thoughts.rst

    * We should force people to make updates when they break things.
    * We should have the source for the examples checked into the gem5 repo, and have tests that run them.
 * It may be a good idea to add example exercises at the end of each chapter.
 These could be things that are good for a classroom or just good things to try out.
+* Adding a more "realistic" example in Part I would make the book a little more interesting.
+Giving readers an idea of what's possible early would set the stage better.

 An outline: